-What Is a Reasonable Trustee’s Fee?
+What Is a Reasonable Trustee’s Fee in Florida?

 In 1958, the Supreme Court in West Coast Hospital Ass’n v.
 Florida National Bank of Jacksonville, 100 So.2d 807 (Fla.
 1958), established factors for the court to consider in determining a reasonable fee.
 Some of those factors used in determining the reasonableness of a fee include: